Updated: August 28, 2021

 Wytheville, Virginia (pronounced “withville”) is the only town in the world with the name.
-And this quirky little town itself is as unique as its name.
+And this quirky little small town itself is as unique as its name.

 In the early 20th century, as northerners found their way to Florida and Interstate travel blossomed, Wytheville became a convenient stopping point for travelers.